"

 The Three Principles of UDL[4]

-The UDL framework emphasizes flexibility in how instructional material is presented, how students demonstrate their knowledge and skills, and how they are engaged in learning.
-It is informed by environmental design and cognitive neuroscience, learning theory, and teaching practice.
+The UDL framework emphasizes flexibility in presentation of instructional material, demonstration of student knowledge and skills, and student engagement in learning.
+Environmental design and cognitive neuroscience, learning theory, and teaching practice all factored into development of the UDL framework, often presented as UDL’s three principles:

 2. Multiple means of representation – provide learners with multiple ways to engage and comprehend information and experiences (e.g., video, audio, graphics, symbols, tactile objects).